adambajguz/Typin/Readme.md

 ### Testing

-CliFx provides an easy way to write functional tests for your commands thanks to the `IConsole` interface.
+Typin provides an easy way to write functional tests for your commands thanks to the `IConsole` interface.

 You can use `VirtualConsole` to replace the application's stdin, stdout and stderr with your own streams.
 It has multiple constructor overloads allowing you to specify the exact set of streams that you want.
 Streams which are not provided by you are replaced with stubs, i.e. `VirtualConsole` doesn't leak to `System.Console` in any way.